 Now you need to understand what it takes to succeed in a job interview and do what it is necessary to land the job.
 In this article, we’re going to give you some of the best job interview tips for new respiratory therapy grads that will get you closer to your goal of obtaining one or more job offers.

-They key to a successful interview is to be confident, positive, and be able to communicate exactly why it’s important to hire you over the other applicants.
+The key to a successful interview is to be confident, positive, and be able to communicate exactly why it’s important to hire you over the other applicants.
 So speak clearly and assuredly about the assets that you can bring.
-Now let’s get into the tips to help you prepare effectively.
+Now let’s get

 Practice and prepare